 The WA-47 from Warm Audio is an astounding mic for recording vocals.
 It sounds bold and rich and definitely can compete with the Neumann microphones on this list.

 Having a slight frequency curve, it will sound pleasurable with almost any singer’s voice and give you enough presence to allow for minimal EQing so you don’t have to spend hours upon hours finding the right settings for your voice.
-Heed the advice of the classic artists who used this microphone and add it to your studio today.
+Check it out today!